- 2 boneless skinless chicken breast halves (5 ounces each)

 - Flatten chicken breasts slightly; sprinkle with salt and pepper.
 Place flour in a large resealable plastic bag.
 Add chicken breasts, one at a time, and shake to coat.

 - In a large skillet, cook bacon over medium heat until crisp.
 Remove to paper towels with a slotted spoon; drain, reserving 1 tablespoon drippings.
-Cook chicken in butter and reserved drippings for 4-6 minutes on each side or until a meat thermometer reads 170°.
+Cook chicken in butter and reserved drippings for 4-6 minutes on each side or until a thermometer reads 170°.
 Remove and keep warm.

 - Add the garlic, rosemary and pepper flakes to the skillet; cook for 1 minute.
 Add broth and lemon juice; bring to a boil.
 Cook until liquid is reduced by half.
 Return chicken and bacon to skillet; heat through.
 Yield: 2 servings.